miftahers/go-file-download/README.md

 "# go-file-download"
+just a simple implementation of web request
-just a simple, not included validator etc. can be used as template on ur program giv me a star pwease
+Can be used as template on ur program
+Feel free
 :LOL: